joltwallet/jolt_wallet/elf2jelf/README.md

 `st_other` - Unused

-`st_shndx` - Indexes into sections; we already limited the number of sections to 14 bits (16,384) in the Section Header, so we reduce this is a `uint16_t`
+`st_shndx` - Indexes into sections; we already limited the number of sections to 12 bits (4,096) in the Section Header, so we reduce this is a `uint16_t`

+`st_value` - Unused; values that would have been linked to ROM are handled by Jolt linking

 The Jolt Nano App contains 258 symbols, making the original string table take up 4,128 bytes.
-Now that each symbol has been reduced from 16 bytes to 8 bytes, we can save 2064 bytes.
+Now that each symbol has been reduced from 16 bytes to 3 bytes, we can save 3354 bytes.

 ## RELA Information
 `uint32_t` datatypes are excessive for the size of a JELF; a `uint16_t` is